 * Develop and implement plans and tests to ensure product quality and performance assurance.

 * Work with other CUL-IT staff and members of Cornell Information Technologies (who host/manage library servers) in addressing operation and maintenance issues.

 * Provide technical support and maintenance for installed software systems

 This is a five year appointment with possible extension dependent upon

 funding.
 On rare occasions the developer will be required to work on evenings

 or weekends to install or upgrade software at low-use times.

 * Bachelor's degree in Computer Science or related discipline.

-* Must have demonstrated experience developing substantial software projects in Ruby on Rails and a willingness to learn and work in other languages and frameworks.
+* Demonstrated experience developing substantial software projects in one or more of Perl, Ruby or Python, and a willingness to learn and work in other languages.

 * Ability to manage complex software development in a team environment using tools such as Git and Jira.

 * Excellent trouble-shooting and problem-solving skills with both new and legacy code.
 Ability to work on a variety of systems using different technologies and to learn new skills as required.